DragonSenses/Algorithms/LeetCode/704-binary-search/problem.md

 - While `left <= right`, calculate `mid`
 - Compare `nums[mid]` with `target` and adjust pointers accordingly
 - Return index if found, else `-1`

+---

+# Two Pointers Approach

+## Intuition

+Binary search leverages the fact that the input array is **sorted**.
+Instead of scanning every element, we can **eliminate half the search space** with each step.
+The two pointers—`left` and `right`—represent the current bounds of the search.
+By comparing the middle element to the target, we decide which half to discard.
+This results in **O(log n)** time complexity, making it ideal for large datasets.

+This approach is especially useful when:
+- You need to **find a specific value** in a sorted array.
+- You're optimizing for **search speed** over brute-force iteration.
+- You want a **deterministic and auditable** search path for debugging or logging.